-For example, unripe banana has a GI index value of 42, while ripe banana (brown speckled) has around 48-51 GI.
+For example, an unripe banana has a GI index value of 42, while a ripe banana (brown speckled) has around 48-51 GI.
 It’s a rule – the larger and riper the fruit is, the higher the sugar amount is.

 Eating half a banana (approximately 15gr of sugar) should have little or no impact at all on the sugar levels in the blood whatsoever.
 Combining it with foods that contain little or no carbs at all (low GI index) safeguards our blood sugar levels from spiking.

 In addition, we want to present you with a list of foods & their ratings on the GI index scale:

 Watermelon, dry dates, and pineapple are also on the high GI index list.